taramakage/solidity-exmaples/README.md

-# Solidity Examples
+# Solidity Tutorial

-Examples of Solidity Smart Contracts.
+A tutorial for writing nice Solidity smart contract.